Train Accidents: What You Need To Know

 Hiring a Qualified Train Accident Attorney

 New Yorkers travel by train often.
 They take subways, commute from Long Island, New Jersey, Westchester and Connecticut for work and go to Vermont or travel in the region via Amtrak.
+Many New Yorkers actually prefer train travel as opposed to car.
 Train travel is generally safe, with 1,870 train accidents reported nationally in 2018 compared to more than 6 million reported motor vehicle crashes.

 However, train accidents do happen, and when they do, the damage can be catastrophic.
 With the large numbers of passengers on trains in New York, disastrous accidents such as train crashes and derailments also tragically result in a much higher number of fatalities and injuries.